Narendra Modi trivialised the Gorakhpur tragedy in his Independence Day speech, claims Congress

 The Congress leader further criticised the Centre for not acting against the repeated ceasefire violations and terror attacks in Jammu and Kashmir.

-Former Jammu and Kashmir Chief Minister Omar Abdullah said that Modi’s remark that the Kashmir issue cannot be resolved by “abuse” and “bullets” should apply also to the security forces.
-“I guess that covers both sides - terrorists and security forces,” the National Conference leader said on Twitter.
+Former Jammu and Kashmir Chief Minister Omar Abdullah said Modi’s remark that the unrest in the state cannot be resolved by “abuse and bullets” should apply to the security forces in the Valley, as well.
+“I guess that covers both sides – terrorists and security forces,” the National Conference leader said on Twitter.